AlexanderMattheis/bitcorn-client-v1-DEPRECATED/README.md

 fonts and textures I've created by myself.
 Everything is free, so you have not to pay any licence fees.
-Even you have not to mention my name because I've released everything except my logo under the [CC0 licence](https://creativecommons.org/publicdomain/zero/1.0/).
+Even you have not to mention my name because I've released everything except my logos under the [CC0 licence](https://creativecommons.org/publicdomain/zero/1.0/).

 **Hint:** You need [Ember](https://www.emberjs.com/) to transpile and work with the page.